AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 'Adjust
 -------

-'Adjust is a overridable attribute called after certain operations.
-It is different from the legacy Ada Adjust primitive in that it has an argument refering to the initial value.
+'Adjust is an overridable attribute called after certain operations.
+It is different from the legacy Ada Adjust primitive in that it has an argument referring to the initial value.
 Note that the From parameter of adjust is always typed after the root type of the tagged record hierarchy - indeed, the source object may be higher up in the derivation chain in the case of partial copy.
 This value is provided for reference but is not expected to be